 Like the EVC of the 1890s, the streetcar companies were monopolies—and often notoriously corrupt.
 In many cases, their owners actually cared little for transport itself, making their profits by purchasing real estate on the city fringes and running trolley networks to boost land prices.
 That meant they were often content to sign contracts pledging to maintain the roads near their rails and never to raise fares.

 In Chicago, streetcars retained right of way and so managed to survive.
 In cities that prioritized cars, the streetcars disappeared.
+Most famously, in Los Angeles, a consortium of General Motors, Firestone Tire and Rubber Company, Standard Oil and Phillips Petroleum eventually bought out—and then closed down—that city’s streetcar network.

 The 1988 film Who Framed Roger Rabbit? portrayed that process as an auto conspiracy.
 But in many ways that missed the bigger point: simply, streetcars, trains and other transport systems required state support to be viable, and that support increasingly went to automobiles.